How can I determine my eligibility for Italian citizenship by descent (Jure sanguinis)?

 But you are not stripped of all your options; this is where the courts come in.
 The courts may, and in some cases, have interpreted the new law more broadlyas they have in the past with 1948 cases and minor issue cases.

-Effective March 28, 2025 Italy significantly reformed its citizenship by descent (jure sanguinis) laws to restrict eligibility for individuals born and residing abroad.
+Effective March 28, 2025 Italy significantly reformed its citizenship by descent (jure sanguinis) laws to restrict eligibility for individuals born and residing abroad (outside of Italy).
 The changes, introduced by Decree-Law No. 36 and later converted into Law No. 74/2025, limit automatic citizenship applicants to those who have a “close and genuine” connection with Italy.
 The major impacts of the new law include:

 Generational cutoff: Eligibility is now limited to applicants with an Italian parent or grandparent born in Italy.
 Claims through great-grandparents or more distant ancestors are no longer possible.